Table of Contents

 Forensic Analysis for Optimization

-Flow and packet-level data is used to isolate and fix the most challenging network application issues, such as what's causing a slow, lagging network.
+Flow and packet-level data are used to isolate and fix the most challenging network application issues, such as what's causing a slow, lagging network.
 Flow-level and packet-level troubleshooting is used when dealing with forensic-level problems.

 Optimization of Voice, Video, and Unified Communications